Mark J. Mahoney

 Daniel Morrison, publicity chairperson for Sinn Fein, and Owen Carron, the elected member of the Irish Parliament who had replaced the late Bobby Sands, were tried in Federal Court on charges arising out of their attempt to enter the United States in January of 1982 to express their views about the situation in Northern Ireland and to protest the history of restrictions on the issuance of visas to Irish Republicans.
 Though convicted, Morrison and Carron, who was represented by James Harrington, were not sentenced to jail.

 Mark has defended at trial a wide range of political activists representing peace and nuclear disarmament movements, artists ("Artpark 18"), environmental protectionists and, more recently, Critical Mass participants in a two week trial in Buffalo City Court in 2003.
-His most recent trial was in the "Adelphia" case (United States v.
-John Rigas, et al.) in federal court in New York City, the largest criminal case in the country to reach a verdict that year.
-His client, the former Assistant Treasurer for Adelphia, was the only defendant to be acquitted in the trial which lasted from January to July, 2004.
+His longest trial was in the "Adelphia" case (United States v.
+John Rigas, et al.), tried for six months in 2004 in federal court in New York City, the largest criminal case in the country to reach a verdict that year, and described as the largest accounting fraud case in history.
+His client, the former Assistant Treasurer for Adelphia, was the only defendant to be acquitted.
 No other criminal defense lawyer based in Buffalo has tried such a large criminal case in Manhattan, or won it, since the famous Frank Raichle, several decades ago.

 In 1986 Mr. Mahoney obtained the reversal on appeal of the conviction of Dr. Heinz Golitschek, the Austrian who was extradited from Canada to the United States and then convicted on charges of attempting to smuggle $60 million worth of military helicopters to Iran.
 This was the first case in the country where the "Iran-Contra" scandal was raised to attack a criminal conviction, and Mark set important precedent that, in international crimes, an accused is not "presumed to know the law" of some other country.